-MHC Academy’s Spanish program is integrated into all areas of the curriculum.
-All classroom teachers are bilingual with the goal of students learning not only conversational but also functional Spanish.
-Our philosophy is students should be fully prepared to participate in local agriculture and other areas of life, which requires more than conversational Spanish.
+MHC Academy's Spanish program is integrated into all areas of the curriculum.
+All classroom teachers are bilingual with the goal of students learning conversational and functional Spanish.
+By integrating Spanish lessons into our general curricula, students are provided with ample lingual exposure that aids in you child's familiarity with speaking and listening in another language.
+Our philosophy is that students should be fully prepared to participate in local agriculture and other areas of life, which requires more than conversational Spanish.

 Horsemanship is an all-encompassing learning experience led by local trainer Stacey Riggs of Riggs Horsemanship.
 Students who may or may not have ever been on a horse are taught so much more than just how to ride.
 They learn all aspects of horse care, stable maintenance, grooming and riding.
 Our goal is to have the student learn all facets of how to care for and enjoy any horse.

 - Mounting: In order to ride a horse, each student must know how to get on a horse!
 Students will be taught how to correctly and safely mount and dismount a horse.

 - Balance and Control: Sudents will next learn how to develop their seat and center of balance after they've mastered mounting.
 One of the most important parts of developing balance and harmony with any horse is learning how to "post."
 Posting is sitting and rising with the two-beat rhythm of a trotting horse to allow the student to move in harmony with their horse.

 - Stopping and Steering: Once students have developed their balance, they'll be taught to stop and steer a horse using verbal commands and physical signals.
 Stopping and steering are essential to learning correct and safe riding.